ibm-cloud-docs/hs-crypto/initialize_hsm.md

   **Tip**: To install the CLI plug-in, see [Setting up the CLI](/docs/services/key-protect/set-up-cli.html).
 When you log in to the [{{site.data.keyword.cloud_notm}} CLI ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/cli/index.html#overview){: new_window}, you're notified when updates are available.
 Be sure to keep your CLI up-to-date so that you can use the commands and flags that are available for the Trusted Key Entry CLI plug-in.

-And also, set the environment variable CLOUDTKEFILES to indicate the subdirectory where you want to store the key parts and signature keys.
+You must also set the environment variable CLOUDTKEFILES on your workstation to indicate the subdirectory where key part files and signature key files are created and saved.
+The environment variable gives the absolute path of the subdirectory.

 ## Identifying the crypto module domains assigned to a user account
 {: #IdentifyDomains}